Skip to main content

 • Spark OpenLineage integration, when traversing logical plan tree, checks if its nodes implement those interfaces and uses their methods to extract lineage metadata from those nodes.

-OpenLineage Spark integration is based on openlineage-spark-*.jar library attached to a running Spark job.
-The library traverses Spark logical plan on run state updates to generate OpenLineage events.
-While traversing plan's tree, the library extracts input and output datasets as well as other interesting aspects of this particular job, run or datasets involved in the processing.
-Extraction code for each node is contained within openlineage-spark.jar.
+The OpenLineage Spark integration relies on the openlineage-spark-*.jar library attached to a running Spark job.
+The library traverses the Spark logical plan during run state updates to generate OpenLineage events.
+While traversing the plan's tree, the library extracts input and output datasets as well as other relevant aspects of the job, run, or datasets involved in the processing.
+The extraction code for each node is contained within the openlineage-spark-*.jar.

 Two main issues with this approach are:

-• Spark ecosystem comes with plenty of extensions and many of them add custom nodes into the logical plan of the query executed.
-These nodes need to be traversed and understood by openlineage-spark to extract lineage out of them.
-This brings serious complexity to the code base.
-Not only OpenLineage has to cover multiple Spark versions, but also each Spark version supports multiple versions of multiple extensions.
+• The Spark ecosystem includes many extensions, many of which add custom nodes to the logical plan of the executed query.
+These nodes need to be traversed and understood by openlineage-spark to extract lineage from them.
+This introduces significant complexity to the codebase, as OpenLineage must cover multiple Spark versions and support multiple versions of various extensions.

-• Spark extensions know a lot of valuable metadata that can be published within OpenLineage events.
-It makes sense to allow extensions publish facets on their own.
-This issue contains great example of useful aspects that can be retrieved from Iceberg extension.
+• Spark extensions contain valuable metadata that can be published within OpenLineage events.
+It makes sense to allow extensions to publish facets on their own.
+This issue contains a great example of useful aspects that can be retrieved from the Iceberg extension.

 Solution

-• Avoid breaking changes - this approach limits amount of upgrades that break integration between openlineage-spark and other extensions, as lineage extraction code is directly put into extensions codebase which assures that changes on the Spark extension side are not breaking it.
+• Avoid breaking changes: This approach limits the number of upgrades that break the integration between openlineage-spark and other extensions, as lineage extraction code is directly put into the extensions' codebase, ensuring that changes on the Spark extension side do not break the integration.

-spark-interfaces-scala package contains traits that shall be implemented as well as extra utility classes to let integrate OpenLineage within any Spark extension.
+The spark-extension-interfaces package contains interfaces that should be implemented as well as utility classes to integrate OpenLineage within any Spark extension.

-Package code should not be shipped with extension that implements traits.
-Dependency should be marked as compile-only.
-Implementation of the code calling the methods should be responsible for providing spark-interfaces-scala on the classpath.
+Package code should not be shipped with the extension that implements the interfaces.
+The dependency should be marked as compile-only.
+The implementation of the code calling the methods should be responsible for providing spark-extension-interfaces on the classpath.

-Please note that this package as well as the traits should be considered experimental and may evolve in the future.
-All the current logic has been put into *.scala.v1 package.
-First, it is possible we develop the same interfaces in Java.
-Secondly, in case of non-compatible changes, we are going to release v2 interfaces.
-We're aiming to support different versions within spark integration.
+Please note that this package and the interfaces should be considered experimental and may evolve in the future.
+All the current logic has been placed in the *.v1 package.
+First, it is possible to develop the same interfaces in Java.
+Secondly, in case of non-compatible changes, we will release v2 interfaces.
+We aim to support different versions within the Spark integration.

 Extracting lineage from plan nodes